 Short term investment in equity might be profitable, but it is risky.
 Suppose you have a short tenure and plan to invest in equity, and the market had gone down or remained at the same level just when you needed funds.
 You may end up selling the stock without profit or at a loss.
 Therefore, short-term equity investments are not the perfect instruments for beating inflation.

 Buy in the Basket for diversification

 Portfolio diversification is a necessity, as it makes your portfolio stable.
 A diversified portfolio is a collection of unrelated stocks.
 So, if one stock of the portfolio falls, other stocks will rise to make the portfolio stable.
-Achieving a diversified portfolio for both long term investment and short term investments is not easy.
-WealthDesk helps you to choose the best long term stocks with WealthBaskets that helps you make long term strategies for your future goals.
+Achieving a diversified portfolio for both long-term and short-term investments is not easy.
+WealthDesk helps you choose the best long term stocks with WealthBaskets that help you make long term strategies for your future goals.